MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 When you install an online sample, the solution is stored in two locations:

-- A working copy is stored in the location that you specified in the **New Project** dialog box.
+- A working copy is stored in the location that you specified when you created the project.

 - A separate master copy is stored on your computer.